Canadian business productivity benchmarking tool

 The tool compares your level of productivity with that of your peers in the same industry using your industrial code (NAICS code) and data from your corporate federal income tax returns.

-How to find my industry or its NAICS code?
+2. How do I find my industry or its NAICS code?

 Most companies will be able to benchmark themselves at the sixth- or fifthdigit level.
 If not, the tool produces results at the fourth- or third-digit level.
 The sixth-digit level is more detailed than the third-digit level.
 Therefore, productivity indicators at the sixth-digit level are more reliable.